tshepang/blog/content/ubuntu-8-10-impressions.md

     installation sucks because it really prolongs installation, and made worse by a lack of a visible alternative option.
--   The feature I once praised in debian-installer, which informs one of the limits whithin which one may resize existing hard drive partitions, is absent in Ubuntu's installer.
+-   The feature I once praised in debian-installer, which informs one of the limits within which one may resize existing hard drive partitions, is absent in Ubuntu's installer.
 The graphical partitioner does however looks real slick.
 -   Does not remember running apps when session is restarted.